Encode OGC ModSpec using `yaml2text` templates

 Create a

-block in the Metanorma document specifying the corresponding YAML file, and including the Liquid template using theinclude::
+yaml2textblock in the Metanorma document specifying the corresponding YAML file, and including the Liquid template using theinclude::directive. -

 Compile the document to test the correct rendering of the requirements; debug if necessary.